 - Welcome to your new home!
 We wish you many years of happiness and sincerely appreciate the opportunity you have given us to build your new home.
-We recognize your new home is one of the largest investments you will ever make, and thus we have used high-quality products and the best available workmanship to protect your investment. - The key to happiness and pleasure in your new home is a trouble-free operation of the fine mechanical components, and quick satisfactory service when required. - Take the time to thoroughly read this booklet and the procedures outlined to ensure the orderly and systematic handling of your service requests. - Additional information is enclosed that will assist you, as well as some suggestions for routine maintenance that will enable you to avoid some of the more common complications encountered by new homeowners. - Again, welcome and thank you for joining our community.
+We recognize your new home is one of the largest investments you will ever make, and thus we have used high-quality products and the best available workmanship to protect your investment. - The key to happiness and pleasure in your new home is a trouble-free operation of the fine mechanical components, and quick satisfactory service when required. - Take the time to thoroughly read this booklet and the procedures outlined to ensure the orderly and systematic handling of your service requests. - Additional information is enclosed that will assist you, as well as some suggestions for routine maintenance that will enable you to avoid some of the more common complications encountered by new homeowners.
+You can also visit our video gallery at www.cheshomes.com/video-gallery/ for homeowner maintenance videos. - Again, welcome and thank you for joining our community.